As the 45th anniversary of Roe v. Wade approaches this month, I offer this letter of action to my Washington state representatives in Congress.

 Life at Conception Act of 2017 (S. 231)

-This bill declares that the right to life guaranteed by the Constitution is vested in each human being at all stages of life, including the moment of fertilization, cloning, or other moment at which an individual comes into being.
+This bill declares that the right to life guaranteed by the Constitution is vested in each human being at all stages of life, including the moment of fertilization, cloning, or another moment at which an individual comes into being.

-Nothing in this bill shall be construed to require the prosecution of any woman for the death of her unborn child, a prohibition on in vitro fertilization, or a prohibition on use of birth control or another means of preventing fertilization.
+Nothing in this bill shall be construed to require the prosecution of any woman for the death of her unborn child, a prohibition on in vitro fertilization, or a prohibition on the use of birth control or another means of preventing fertilization.

 I had a South Whidbey Record reader respond with his own letter to the editor. http://www.southwhidbeyrecord.com/letters/secular-law-says-woman-has-the-right-to-choose/

 I’m also commenting to make you be aware of what a outstanding discovery my friend’s girl obtained browsing yuor web blog.
 She came to understand several things, not to mention what it is like to possess an incredible helping nature to make other people very easily fully understand chosen tricky topics.
 You actually exceeded our own expectations.
 I appreciate you for imparting the essential, healthy, edifying as well as cool tips about the topic to Kate.

 Spot on with this write-up, I truly think this web site needs much more consideration.
 I’ll probably be once more to learn far more, thanks for that info.